pedis.jpg

 For now at least, Austin seems to have it a bit better.
 Here’s hoping it lasts long enough for me to get my DIY creation street legal!

-1. Jack of Most Trades on said:
+1. Jack of Most Trades says:

 Pedi-cabs in NYC and Austin are supposed to be a Good Thing, yet I’ve read several articles lately about how in Asia these and rickshaws are “demeaning” and “inhumane” to the driver/motor?